santi1110/bd-dynamodb-query-reinvite/README.md

       to this test.
 1. Implement `GetEventAnnouncementsActivity`'s `handleRequest()` method.
 Ensure the tests in `GetEventAnnouncementsActivityTest` are passing.
-1. Verify end-to-end using the integration test by running the `dynamodbquery-classroom-phase1` RDE workflow.
+1. Verify end-to-end using the integration test by running `Phase1Test`

 GOAL: We can request a list of event announcements for a specific event.

 Phase 1 is complete when:
 - The above unit tests are passing
-- `dynamodbquery-classroom-phase1` RDE workflow passes
+- `Phase1Test` tests pass

 ## Phase 2: Get Event Announcements Between Dates